-Well, the most obvious problem with the quoted excerpt is that the Scripture never mentions one getting his or her sins forgiven through a church hierarchy.
-In other words, salvation is not granted through any religious organization.
+The most obvious problem with the quoted excerpt is that the Scripture never mentions one getting his or her sins forgiven through a complex church hierarchy.
 It is given by a Person, and His name is Jesus Christ (John 14:6; Acts 4:10-12).
 Our sins are washed away by His shed blood (Hebrews 9:13-14; 1 John 1:7-9; 1 Peter 1:19; Revelation 1:5).
 We are justified by accepting the gospel, which nowhere demands a complex hierarchy.
-It is the Lord who saves us.
-All who call on Him shall be saved (Acts 2:21).
-It is He who has mercifully paid our sin debt in full (Matthew 18:23-35).
 The mercy of God is not limited to an institution or a set of rituals.
-Nowhere does Scripture say that His grace is imparted through some hierarchy.
-It is simply wrong for the Church of Rome to maintain that He has bestowed upon it some sort of power and authority to pardon our iniquity.
+Nowhere does Scripture say that His grace is imparted or communicated through some human institution.

-Other existing problems about the quoted excerpt from the Catholic catechism above are probably not as readily apparent to a cursory reader.
-The Lord Jesus Christ does make mention of the unpardonable sin, which is blasphemy against the Holy Spirit (Mark 3:28-29).
-The people who take the mark of the Beast during the tribulation period are also sealed permanently for eternal condemnation (Revelation 13:12-19; 14:9-12).
-So it is not true that the Roman Catholic Church has the power to absolve sin, no matter how serious the action in the sight of God.
-Furthermore, we know that Rome does not have any ability to forgive sins because the Scripture teaches only God knows the hearts of man (1 Samuel 16:7; 1 Kings 8:37-39; 2 Chronicles 6:30).
-To claim that the Roman Catholic Church has the authority to forgive sins is to put that organization in the place of God, and so is presumption in the highest degree.
+There is another problem with the quoted excerpt from the Roman Catholic catechism above not readily apparent to a cursory reader.
+Scripture tells us that only God knows the hearts of man (1 Samuel 16:7; 1 Kings 8:37-39; 2 Chronicles 6:30).
+Rome does not have that ability.
+To claim that the Roman Catholic Church has the authority to forgive our sins is to assert a human institution in the place of God, and so is presumption in the highest degree.